ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 ## Anatomy of the beast

 In each verse, the thirteen syllables of Polish alexandrine are grouped into two phrases.
-The first one contains seven syllables, the second six, and they’re separated by a caesura.
+The first one contains seven syllables, the second six, and they’re separated by a metrical pause (caesura).
 The penultimate syllable of each phrase is stressed.

 ![Schematic representation of a Polish alexandrine verse.
 Two groups of seven and six syllables each separated by a caesura.
 The penultimate syllable of each group is stressed.](https://drobnik.co/images/polish-alexandrine-structure.svg)

 <sup>Basic structure of a Polish alexandrine verse.
-The horizontal lines represent syllables, the vertical line a caesura.
+The horizontal lines represent syllables, the vertical line the caesura.
 Stressed syllables are coloured dark yellow.</sup>

-Perhaps it’s the last rule that makes *trzynastozgłoskowiec* sound so naturally, effortlessly Polish.
+Perhaps it’s this last rule that makes *trzynastozgłoskowiec* sound so naturally, effortlessly Polish.
 In the vast majority of Polish words, the stress falls on the penultimate syllable, so it’s fairly easy to say even the most banal thought in Polish alexandrine:

 > Choć jestem polskim chłopcem, nie lubię kiełbasy.
 >